F-Bafti/F-Bafti.github.io/_posts/2025-11-11-Building-a-Recipe-Recommender-System-with-VAE.md

 2. **Preprocessing**
    - Scale numeric data
    - Create vector embeddings for textual data such as ingredients and instructions
+   - Why did we decided to use VAE

 3. **Modeling with Variational Autoencoder (VAE)**